usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for receiving internal security alerts, advisories, and directives.

 Policies and procedures provide the details necessary to implement management and operational controls for when and how to generate internal security alerts, advisories, and directives about the IoT devices.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**